ChrisWhealy/DistributedSystemNotes/Lecture 03.md

 If, on the other hand, you want to prove than a certain type of event is impossible, then you should choose the most forgiving network model (the synchronous one); for if you can prove that a certain event is impossible in the most forgiving network (for instance, where message delivery is known never to exceed `N` units of time), then you can also be certain that the same event will be impossible in the least forgiving network where `N` is unbounded.

-Here, a *"forgiving network protocol"* is one that makes the most assumptions and allow us the greatest scope for reasoning about its behaviour
+Here, a *"forgiving network protocol"* is one that makes the most assumptions and allow us the greatest scope for reasoning about its behaviour.

 ## State